-Currently there are almost 1,890 known native vascular species (seed plants) in Tasmania; 527 of which are endemic to Tasmania.
+Currently there are approximately 1,897 known native vascular taxa (seed plant species and subspecies or varieties) recorded in Tasmania, excluding Macquarie Island, in 2016; 527 of which are endemic to Tasmania.
+The treeless subantarctic Macquarie Island has 42 vascular plant taxa of which 4 are endemic to the island.
 The Tasmanian Herbarium produces a census of Tasmanian vascular plants which is updated annually.

 Many of the vascular plant species in Tasmania are relicts from ancient times when the island was part of a larger landmass known as Gondwana.
 This included New Zealand, South America, Africa, Madagascar, India, Antarctica and mainland Australia.
 Tasmania has many species of ancient origin that are closely related to species in some of these countries, particularly South America and New Zealand.

 To date there is no published census for non-vascular plants, fungi and algae in Tasmania, although there are some national databases and checklists e.g. Checklist of the Lichens of Australia and its Island Territories.